 semester, we recommend the University Career Center’s Internship Seminar Course:UNIV099

 5. Transfer Courses: Smith School students who would like to take a course at another institution must obtain approval from their academic advisor via a Permission to Enroll (PTE) form prior to taking the course at the other institution to assure transferability.
 The PTE form can be obtained in 1570 Van Munching Hall.
-Students are permitted to transfer in up to two College Core courses (not including BMGT367 or BMGT495), and only two Major Requirements (not including BMGT457 and BMGT407).
+Students are permitted to transfer in up to two College Core courses (not including BMGT367), and only two Major Requirements (not including BMGT457 and BMGT407).
 These courses must come from anAACSB school accredited in business and be previously evaluated and listed on theTransfer Credit Center's database.
 If the course is not listed on the Transfer Credit Center database, then an evaluation must be completed.
 To have a course evaluated, please provide a full syllabus to the Smith School’s Undergraduate Studies Office.
 Please also note that we do not recommend that students take their first course in a major (such as BMGT220/221 for Accounting, BMGT340 for Finance, BMGT350 for Marketing, etc.) at an institution other than the Smith School.

 Once a transfer course has been completed, it is the student’s responsibility to request that an official transcript be sent by the transfer institution to the address below, as well as to follow-up to be sure the transcript is received by the University and posted to one’s record:

 University of Maryland

 College Park, MD 20742-5235